farneet24/Link-Manager/README.md

 1. Enter a link (or LeetCode problem ID) in the "Enter Link or Enter the ID" input field.
 2. Enter a title and description for the link.
 3. Click the "Save Link" button to add the link to the table.
-4. Click the "Remove" button in the corresponding table row to remove a link.
+4. Click the "Remove" button to remove a link in the corresponding table row.

 ## Access
 Visit the website: [Link Manager](https://link-manager-farneet.netlify.app/)